mmistakes/made-mistakes-jekyll/_drafts/using-jekyll-2016.md

 ##### Deployment

-Since I self-host my site I need a way of pushing the contents of the `/_site/` folder after a production build.
+Since I self-host my site I need a way of pushing the contents of the `/_site/` directory after a production build.
 Years ago I'd use [**Cyberduck**](https://cyberduck.io/) or [**FileZilla**](https://filezilla-project.org/) to transfer everything over slowly to [Media Temple](http://bit.ly/1Ugg7nN) via FTP.

-These days I use rsync to speed that transfer way the hell up, by only sending over new and modified files.
-It's also a task that I can automate with rake by adding the following to my [`Rakefile.rb`](https://github.com/mmistakes/made-mistakes-jekyll/blob/master/Rakefile.rb).
+These days I use **rsync** to speed that transfer way the hell up, by only sending over new and modified files.
+It's also a task that I can automate by adding the following to my [`Rakefile.rb`](https://github.com/mmistakes/made-mistakes-jekyll/blob/master/Rakefile.rb) file.

 {% highlight ruby %}
 # Usage: rake rsync